Seamus Haji

-Seamus Haji (born 30 December 1968) is an English DJ and record producer.
+Seamus Haji (born 30 December 1968) is a British, Brighton based DJ and record producer.

 Biography

+Personal life

+He is of Irish and Indian descent.

+Music career

-Seamus Haji had a number one on the UK Dance Chart, with a cover of Indeep's "Last Night a DJ Saved My Life".
+Haji had a number one on the UK Dance Chart, with a cover of Indeep's "Last Night a DJ Saved My Life".
 He originally released this as a single in 2004.
 The single originally reached #69 on the UK Singles Chart, and #13 on re-issue in March 2007 and #1 on the UK Dance Chart.

-He is of Irish and Indian descent.
 He has remixed many tracks by other artists, some of which have been promoted as the main version of the track in question; "Boogie 2nite" by Booty Luv, which reached number 2 on the UK chart, is one such track.
-Haji has worked with many of the biggest names in music, including Mariah Carey, Rihanna, Moby, Mika and, most recently, Jamiroquai and Estelle.
+Haji has worked with many artists including Mariah Carey, Rihanna, Moby, Mika, Jamiroquai and Estelle.

-He often produces in partnership with Paul Emanuel (formerly of Club Asylum), and together they had a UK Singles Chart hit in 2005, with their cover of True Faith and Bridgette Grace with Final Cut's "Take Me Away".
+He often produces in partnership with Paul Emanuel (formerly of Club Asylum), and together they had a UK chart hit in 2005, with their cover of True Faith, Bridgette Grace and Final Cut's "Take Me Away".

-In 2010, he released a track called "Good Times", in collaboration with Mark Knight and Funkagenda.
-In 2018, he made two tracks with Sammy Deuce called "Disco Crown" and "Celebrate Disco".
-In 2018, he released another single called "Give Your Love".
+In 2010, he released the track "Good Times", in collaboration with Mark Knight and Funkagenda.
+In 2018, he made two tracks with Sammy Deuce, "Disco Crown" and "Celebrate Disco".
+In 2018, he released another single, "Give Your Love".

+In 2026, he often DJs on his radio show, the Big Love Radio Show.
+Since 2025, he has also had a show called Haji's House.